Equidistribution of numerical semigroup gaps modulo $m$: Ap ery sets where the nonzero terms form an arithmetic sequence

 \section{Ap\'ery sets where the nonzero terms form an arithmetic sequence}

-By Proposition~\ref{prop:ED iff congruence}, for $S$ a numerical semigroup with $0\ne a\in S$, $\HH(S)$ is evenly distributed modulo $m$ if and only if $\Ap(S;a)\setminus\{0\}\equiv\ints{1,a-1}\pmod*{m}$.
+By Proposition~\ref{prop:ED iff congruence}, for $S$ a numerical semigroup with somen nonzero $a\in S$, $\HH(S)$ is equidistributed modulo $m$ if and only if $\Ap(S;a)\setminus\{0\}\equiv\ints{1,a-1}\pmod*{m}$.
 Since $\ints{1,a-1}$ is an arithmetic sequence, it seems reasonable to assume that we can get explicit results when $\Ap(S;a)\setminus\{0\}$ is an arithmetic sequence.
 In this section, we will do just that.
-In the next section, we will describe the numerical semigroups for which this occurs.
+In the following section, we will describe the numerical semigroups for which this occurs.

 Let $S$ be a numerical semigroup, let $a\in S$, and suppose $\Ap(S;a)\setminus\{0\}$ forms an arithmetic sequence with common difference $\delta$.
 If $\delta<0$, then we may reverse the sequence to obtain a sequence with the same terms and common difference $-\delta>0$.
 Thus, we may assume the common difference is positive.
 In other words, we suppose